weifund/weifund/README.md

 ## <a name="installation"></a> Installation

-1. Clone this repo and run the DApp.
+1. Clone this repo and run the dApp

     ```
     $ git clone https://github.com/WeiFund/WeiFund.git